 The Polish Armed Forces have approximately 130,000 active personnel across five service branches.
 In recent years, Polish troops have participated in peacekeeping missions in Afghanistan and Iraq alongside other allied nations.
 The Polish team will compete for the first time at the Sydney Games in 2018.

-Totaling 260,000 personnel, the Ukrainian army is now among the largest forces in Europe, with several thousand soldiers on active duty.
-Since 1992, Ukrainian forces have been actively engaged in multiple exercises and peacekeeping missions under UN and NATO command across Balkans, the Middle East, and Africa
+Totalling 260,000 personnel, the Ukrainian army is now among the largest forces in Europe, with several thousand soldiers on active duty.
+Since 1992, Ukrainian forces have been actively engaged in multiple exercises and peacekeeping missions under UN and NATO command across Balkans, the Middle East, and Africa.

 There are more than 200,000 active personnel in the British military and approximately 180,000 reservists, making it the second largest military in the EU.
 British troops have played a key role in peacekeeping missions in Afghanistan and Iraq.